indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 * Naked objects, Restful objects.
 * What is *aspect-oriented programming*?
 * Why do you need *application server*?
-* *Inheritance* vs *Composition*.(inheritance - is-a relationship, whether clients will want to use the subclass type as a superclass type).
+* *Inheritance* vs *Composition*.(Inheritance - is-a relationship, whether clients will want to use the subclass type as a superclass type.
+Composition - has-a or part-of relationship).
 * *Multiple inheritance problem*.
 * What is *uniform access principle*?(client code should not be affected by a decision to implement an attribute as a field or method)
 * Advantages of using *modules*. (reuse, decoupling, namespace)